js-temporal/temporal-test262-runner/README.md

   the global namespace, as well as Temporal-related changes polyfilled into `Intl` and `Date` built-in objects.
 * `test262Dir: string` - Root directory of the test262 submodule repo.
-* `testGlobs?: string[]` - If omitted, all tests will be run.
+* `testGlobs?: string[]` - If omitted, all Temporal tests will be run.
 This option provides glob patterns that specify a subset of tests to be run.
 Globs are resolved relative to `test/**/Temporal/` subdirectories of `test262Dir`.
   If a pattern doesn't match any files relative to `test/**/Temporal/`, it will also try to match relative to the current working directory, so that tab completion works.
 Example: `[ 'PlainDateTime/**', 'prototype/with/*.js' ]`
 * `expectedFailureFiles?: string[]` Optional array of text filenames that each contain a list of test files (relative to the `test` subdirectory of `test262Dir`) that are expected to fail.
 Lines starting with `#` and